Remove a class name from multiple elements with pure JavaScript

 This post examines all the ways multiple DOM elements can be manipulated.
-That can be done with a `while` loop or with recursion when using a live HTMLCollection.
+That can be done with a while

 A common issue for the commando coder is to manipulate multiple elements, it requires usually a loop, but not necessary if going the purely functional way by using recursion.